wkolowski/Type-Theory-Wishlist/README.md

 Assuming we have a good notation mechanism that fuses `Lam` and `ν x.` into `λ x.` and that `Var` is declared to be a coercion from `Name Term` to `Term`, our lambda terms become very readable.

 ```
-subst (t : Term) : (∇ α : Term.
+subst (t : Term) : (s : ∇ α : Term.
 Term) -> Term
 | ν α.
 Var α => t
 | ν α.
 Var β => Var β
 | ν α.
 App (l @ α) (r @ α) => App (subst l) (subst r)
 | ν α.
 Lam (t @ α) => Lam (ν β. subst (ν α. t @ α @ β))
 ```

-We can define functions our nominal inductive types using usual pattern matching and recursion, but we also have some additional powers at our disposal: we can pattern match on nominal function types, we can have non-linear patterns for elements of type `Name A` (which effectively means that we can decide equality of names).
+To define a function whose domain is a nominal inductive type, we can use recursion and pattern matching, but the pattern matching is a bit more powerful that usually.
+First, we can match on nominal function types.
+Second, patterns can have non-linear occurrences of elements of type `Name A`, which effectively means that we can decide equality of names.

+This makes it easy to define `subst`itution of the term `t` for the free variable in `s` (`s` is of type `∇ α : Term.
+Term`, so we can think of it as a term with precisely one free variable).
+There are four cases:
+- `ν α.
+Var α` - we have encountered the free variable, so we return `t`
+- `ν α.
+Var β` - we have encountered some other variable, so we leave it as is
+- `ν α.
+App (l @ α) (r @ α)` - `s` is an application of `l` to `r`, so we recurse to `subst`itute `t` in `l` and `r`
+- `ν α.
+Lam (t @ α)` - `s` is a lambda, so we descend under the lambda while making sure not to confuse the variable bound by the lambda with the one we are looking for.

 Papers:
 - [The Calculus of Nominal Inductive Constructions](https://homepage.divms.uiowa.edu/~astump/papers/cinic-lfmtp09.pdf)
 - [A Dependent Type Theory with Abstractable Names](https://www.sciencedirect.com/science/article/pii/S1571066115000079)

+Note: so far, our nominal inductive types are based on the first of these papers, i.e. the Calculus of Nominal Inductive Constructions.
+There are some reasons to think that the second paper may present a better system, but so far I haven't been able to decipher it on an intuitive level.

 **Status: prototype implemented for CNIC, but long ago (and with Lisp syntax, lol).
 Prototype implemented for FreshMLTT, but it looks like shit.
 No proof whether FreshMLTT has decidable typechecking.**